 Spiritual Practice Guides

-Practices related to cultivating a hesed-shaped community
+Practices for a hesed-shaped community

 In this practice, we bring to mind a time we experienced God’s hesed (loyal, generous love), and hold that memory as a way of deepening our attachment to God.